 Skills Exchange SCIO was formerly Skills Exchange Scotland and was established in December 2013 by three work colleagues who had a joint vision of offering a quality, personalised and professional service to unemployed young people in East Kilbride who needed help with looking for work and training opportunities.

-From one small training room, two staff and six participants, the organisation has grown to a staff of ten plus four volunteers who operate from the Village Centre in East Kilbride and a centre in Lanark which opened in 2017.
+From one small training room, two staff and six participants, the organisation has grown to a staff of ten plus a number of volunteers who operate from the Village Centre in East Kilbride and in community venues in Lanark where we have offered training since 2017 .
 In February 2019 we achieved SQA Centre approval and this has enabled us to broaden our provision.